 Dialectical behavior therapy builds your coping skills and confidence so that you can handle stress.
 It also helps you learn to control your emotions to avoid outbursts.

 Experiential therapy is a type of holistic care that encompasses more hands-on treatments.
-Art therapy, equine therapy and ropes courses (not available for TL & IOP), are examples.
+Art therapy and ropes courses (not available for TL & IOP), are examples.
 These methods help you work through repressed emotions and improve how you communicate with others.